-In particular, award recipients under BTOP and BIP must navigate a complex set of statutes, regulations, OMB Circulars and other agency and program-specific requirements that touch on virtually every aspect of their businesses.
+In particular, award recipients under BTOP and BIP must navigate a complex set of statutes, regulations, Office of Management and Budget (OMB) circulars, and other agency and program-specific requirements that touch on virtually every aspect of their businesses.
 BTOP and BIP awardees will be required to, among other things:

 - Maintain a written code of conduct;

 - Implement procurement procedures;

 - Meet certain record retention and reporting obligations.

 In addition, contracts as well as loans and grants funded by ARRA are subject to a number of additional restrictions, including rigid oversight mechanisms and audit exposure, conflict of interest rules, "Buy American" restrictions, and mandatory disclosure obligations for federal grantees that uncover "credible evidence" of fraud and other wrongdoing in connection with the receipt or use of ARRA funds.

 A BTOP or BIP awardee must ensure that its policies, practices, and procedures conform with all of these various obligations, and Wiley Rein can assist with this effort.
 The firm's team of experts includes a former NTIA Administrator, a former RUS Administrator and other experienced practitioners who are well versed in the requirements of BTOP, BIP, and the ARRA.
 Wiley Rein routinely advises federal contractors and funding recipients—both large and small—on meeting their obligations when doing business with the federal government.
 In addition, the firm frequently counsels clients regarding environmental issues and performs compliance audits for contractors and awardees of all sizes, in all industries, to ensure that their business systems and internal controls meet all applicable contract and funding requirements.